EvgenyPlaksin/DataStoreProject/README.md

 This type of DataStore may require schema definition using protocol buffers, but provides type safety.
 The project also shows an example of Proto DataStore implementation without schema definition, using [Kotlin Serialisation](https://kotlinlang.org/docs/serialization.html) plugin.

+### Encrypted DataStore
+This repository also contains a bonus part about data encryption in the DataStore.
+It uses a special class from my [Encryption and Decryption](https://github.com/EvgenyPlaksin/EncriptionAndDecriptionProject) repository.

 ### Jetpack DataStore vs SharedPreferences

 In this table you can see the main advantages of DataStore over SharedPreferences: